terabitbaci/capstone-lego-inventory/README.md

 // Search Results
 as a logged-in user
+I want to look for and click on the item from my search so I can perform an action on it

+// Search Results Action
+as a logged-in user
-I want to look for and click on the part from my search so I can add the item
+I want to look for and click on the item from my search so I can view details of the item, add it to my inventory, or put it on my wishlist

 // new